tf-govstack/mosip-opencrvs/deployment/README.md

     ./deploy.sh deploy.properties
     ```
 - Create a new transaction type `OPENCRVS_NEW` in `mosip_regprc/transaction_type` database table.
+- Sync the OpenCRVS masterdata with MOSIP.
+(WIP.
+For now add some _states_ and _districts_ from OpenCRVS to MOSIP masterdata manually).
 - Onboard a new credential type partner (using [partner onboarding scripts](https://github.com/mosip/mosip-onboarding/tree/master), or via MOSIP PMP UI), with;
   - name like `opencrvs-partner`
   - generated certificates for MOSIP OpenCRVS Mediator